 Food poisoning: Another type of food intolerance is called food poisoning.
 Food poisoning usually occurs after consuming food that is contaminated with microorganisms like bacteria.
 Ingesting contaminated food can produce symptoms that appear similar to food allergy.

 General: There is a broad range of allergy symptoms experienced by both adults and children with food allergies.
 Symptoms can develop anywhere from several minutes to several hours after ingestion.

 Anaphylaxis (anaphylactic reaction): Anaphylaxis is a systemic allergic reaction, which means that many parts of the body are affected.
 Symptoms of anaphylaxis can vary from mild to severe and may be potentially life threatening.
 The most dangerous symptoms are low blood pressure, breathing difficulties, shock, and loss of consciousness, all of which can be fatal.
 The time lapse between ingestion/or contact with the allergen and anaphylactic symptoms varies among individuals.
 Symptoms may appear immediately or may be delayed from 30 minutes to one hour after exposure.
 Symptoms may also disappear and then recur hours later.
 Once symptoms arise, they progress quickly.

-Asthma symptoms, including coughing, wheezing, shortness of breath, or difficulty breathing, may be triggered by food allergies, especially in infants and young children.
+Asthma: Asthma symptoms, including coughing, wheezing, shortness of breath, or difficulty breathing, may be triggered by food allergies, especially in infants and young children.